 Potential customers will not put a lot of effort into finding you, and they should not have to.
 (Source: ThinkChrysalis)

 As well as your business details, customers will be able to leave feedback on a directory listing.

-Reviews and feedback from previous work make a big difference when it comes to securing future jobs.
-Most people will read reviews before making any contact with a business or trader.
+Reviews and feedback from previous work make a big difference in securing future jobs.
+Most people will read reviews before contacting a business or trader.
 Therefore, having positive feedback is vital.
 Reviews are essentially recommendations, and a company with plenty of recommendations is more likely to be chosen over one without any.

 Search Engine Optimisation

 If you’re looking into improving the SEO of your website, directories can help with that as well.
 A link to your website on a directory with a high domain authority results in a high-quality backlink.
 This, in turn, can increase your SEO and search engine ranking.
 So, when people search for specific keywords on search engines, your website is more likely to appear in the results.

 How Do You Get Started?